-And then, eventually I’ll start thinking about my writing.
+And then, eventually I’ll even worry about my writing.
 “I don’t think I’ll ever be a writer.
 What if I’m just wasting my time?”
 I hear myself telling my boyfriend as tears run down my cheeks.
 Complete panic sets in, to the point where I even start to hate the fact that I love writing so much.
-Those days, I typically tend to shut myself off from my blog or YouTube channel completely.
+Those days, I typically tend to shut myself off from my blog completely.
 I don’t want to write when I’m in that kind of headspace.

 Or there are times when I literally can’t write because my head feels cloudy.
 I can feel my heart beating in my chest, my hands are shaking, and I can’t focus.